 How you distribute these servings will affect your blood sugar.

 The bottom line is that you should space out your carbohydrate servings into at least 3 meals per day, ideally with a snack in between.
 This frequent and steady intake of carbohydrates will keep your blood sugar steady.
 In addition, the more fiber the source of carbohydrates contains, the better the effect on your blood sugar.

 The table below shows examples of different ways that these 16 carbohydrates servings could be distributed.
 Keep in mind the more evenly distributed they are, the better:

-A registered dietician can help you master carbohydrate counting and come up with an individualized meal plan for you.
-The dietician will take into consideration a number of factors, like how well you are managing your diabetes, how physically active you are, how much you weigh, and how old you are.
+A registered dietitian can help you master carbohydrate counting and come up with an individualized meal plan for you.
+The dietitian will take into consideration a number of factors, like how well you are managing your diabetes, how physically active you are, how much you weigh, and how old you are.